Calibrate the joints with Arduino IDE

 3. Connect the USB adapter and communicate normally

-If you are building the robot with an unassembled kit, do not install the head and leg components until calibrated.
+If you build the robot with an unassembled kit, do not install the head and leg components until calibrated.

 You need to install the battery and long-press the button on the battery to power the robot.

-1. Power on the robot with battery, let servos rotate freely to zero angle/calibration state
+1. Power on the robot with battery, and let servos rotate freely to zero angle/calibration state

 2. Attach body parts to the servos